Glossary

 Threshold signing

 A cryptographic technique that allows a group of participants to collectively produce a digital signature on a message without any single participant having access to the complete private signing key.
 The private signing key is divided into multiple shares, with each participant holding one share.
-To produce a valid signature, a predetermined threshold number of shares (e.g., 3 out of 5) must be combined.
+A predetermined threshold number of shares (e.g., 3 out of 5) must be combined to produce a valid signature.
 This way, no single entity possesses the entire private key.

 Threshold server